chiefthinkerupper/Psychic-Game/README.md

 # Psychic-Game

-# JavaScript Assignment
+# JavaScript Assignment Week 3

 ### Overview

 In this assignment, I chose to create Psychic.
-These app runs in the browser, and features dynamically updated HTML powered by my JavaScript code.
+This app runs in the browser, and features dynamically updated HTML powered by my JavaScript code.

-## Option One: Psychic Game (Basic)
+## Psychic Game (Basic)

 1. My app randomly picks a letter, and the user has to guess which letter the app chose.
 I put the following text on my page: